GoogleCloudPlatform/keras-idiomatic-programmer/zoo/README.md

 ### Macro-Architecture

 The macro architecture consists of a stem (entry) group, a collection of groups (middle), and a classifier group (exit).
 The number of groups is defined by the macro architecture.
+The macro architecture may optionally contain a pre-stem, which perform additional operations, such as data preprocessing, model aggregation, and prediction post-processing.

 <img src='macro.jpg'>

 ### Micro-Architecture

-The micro architecture consists of a collection of blocks.
+The micro architecture consists of a collection of blocks, which collectively form a group.
 A block consists of an input and an output, and within the block is a set of layers connected by the block pattern.
 The number of blocks and the block pattern is defined by the meta-parameters (where parameters are the weights/biases learned, and hyper-parameters are the parameters used to train the model, but not part of the model).

 <img src='micro.jpg'>